 - e.
 We furnished the Suppliers with an introductory letter containing a link to third-party materials describing the Conflict Minerals Rule and various aspects of compliance relating to the Rule. - f.
 We have a Conflict Minerals Policy, as described earlier in this Conflict Minerals Report.
 We communicate the policy internally to relevant new employees.
 The Conflict Minerals Policy, which is posted on our website, also was communicated by email to the Suppliers. - g.
 We maintain a mechanism for employees, suppliers and other interested parties to report violations of our Conflict Minerals Policy by email.
-The contact information for our grievance mechanism is conflictminerals@idexx.com. - 2.
-OECD Guidance Step Two: "Identify and assess risks in the supply chain" - a.
+The contact information for our grievance mechanism is conflictminerals@idexx.com.

+2. OECD Guidance Step Two: "Identify and assess risks in the supply chain"

+- a.
 The Third-Party Solution leverages the expertise of a third-party provider of regulatory information on electronic and component manufacturers and the manufacturers' CMRT information.
-The Third-Party Solution modified its methodology in collecting and synthesizing information where it was able to disaggregate such information to provide more precise data on electronic and component manufacturers and the manufacturers' CMRT information.
 The Third-Party Solution generates a consolidated smelter list for our specific manufacturers based on the CMRTs submitted to the Third-Party Solution.
-If there is no CMRT found for a given in-scope manufacturer, we contact the manufacturer to obtain its CMRT.
-Once obtained, the manufacturer's CMRT is uploaded into the Third-Party Solution, where it is added to the consolidated smelter report. - b.
+If there is no CMRT found for a given inscope manufacturer, we contact the manufacturer to obtain its CMRT. - b.
 We reviewed the completed responses received from our Suppliers, including in conjunction with the information contained in the third-party provider's database.
 Supplier responses were reviewed for accuracy and completeness based on publicly available information and information contained in the third-party database.
 Incomplete or unsupported CMRTs, if any, are returned to suppliers for correction as required.
 In addition, when the information provided by a supplier is found to be inconsistent or wrong, the supplier is to be re-contacted and a request for clarification or correction is to be made from the supplier. - c.
 To the extent that a completed response identified a smelter, this information is reviewed against the lists of conformant smelters published by the RMI. - d.
 To the extent that a smelter identified by a Supplier was not listed as conformant, we consulted publicly available information to attempt to determine whether that smelter obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the Covered Countries. - e.
 Based on the information furnished by the Suppliers, the Third-Party Solution and other information known to us, we assessed the risks of adverse impacts.

-- 3. OECD Guidance Step Three: "Manage risks" - a.
-Our Conflict Minerals Compliance Team reported the findings of its supply chain risk assessment to our General Counsel and Senior Vice President, Worldwide Operations. - b.
+3. OECD Guidance Step Three: "Manage risks"

+- Our Conflict Minerals Compliance Team reported the findings of its supply chain risk assessment to our General Counsel and Senior Vice President, Global Operations. - b.
 We address identified risks on a case-by-case basis.
-This flexible approach enables us to tailor the response to the risks identified. - c.
-To the extent that identified smelters are not conformant, we seek to exercise leverage over these smelters to become conformant through our participation in and support of RMI.
-We also utilize information provided by the RMI to its members to monitor smelter and refiner improvement. - 4.
+This flexible approach enables us to tailor the response to the risks identified.

+- c.
+We utilize information provided by the Third-Party Solution to identify smelters that are not conformant and monitor smelter and refiner improvement. - 4.
 OECD Guidance Step Four: "Independent third-party audit of smelter due diligence practices"

-In connection with our due diligence, we utilize and rely on information made available by the RMI concerning independent third-party audits of smelters.
-We support independent third-party audits through CMAP that contains the current RMI information regarding smelters and eligible processors of 3TG.
+In connection with our due diligence, we utilize and rely on information made available by the Third-Party Solution concerning independent third-party audits of smelters.
+We support independent third-party audits through the Third-Party Solution to ensure that the most accurate and current information regarding smelters and eligible processors of 3TG is available.